 It is useful to be aware of what financial help is available to fund your child’s nursery care.
-Outlined below are details of the assistance which may be available to you.
-Our managers will be happy to discuss these in more detail if you wish.
+Outlined below are details of the assistance which may be available to you and our staff will be happy to discuss these in more detail if you wish.

 We are pleased to announce that Alphabet House will be offering the Extended Entitlement of funded childcare for eligible families, starting from September 2017.
 All 3 and 4 year olds in England currently receive 15 hours a week government funded early education however, if their parents are living and working in England some 3 and 4 year olds may be entitled to the FREE 30 hours funded childcare, which is 1,140 hours per year in total!

 If eligible, you will be entitled to access the funded hours from the beginning of the term following your child’s 3rd birthday.
 The funded hours are available over 51 weeks of the year and you can claim them in 5 hour sessions up to 10 hours in any one day.
 Please contact your local nursery to find out more.

 To see, if as a family, you are eligible to claim these hours, please visit the government’s eligibility checker which is now live at http://www.childcarechoices.gov.uk or http://www.gov.uk/childcare-calculator

 We are registered with Nottinghamshire County Council to provide 15 hours a week of Early Years Free Entitlement for 3 to 4 year olds.
 Our staff can give you more information on your free entitlement.